ahicks92/fastnet/specification.md

 TODO: define packets and intentional closing logic (this is awaiting a coming refactor involving identification of connections by UUID).

 If either end of a fastnet connection does not receive any packets from the other end of the connection for a timeout period  then it must consider the connection broken.
 This period must be configurable by the user on either an implementation-wide or connection-specific basis and should default to 10 seconds.
-This period must not go below 2 seconds.

 ##The Heartbeat Channel##